Health in Ecuador: Humans, Animals, & Ecosystems

 About

-The future health of our world requires a generation of creative, motivated, strategic, and expansive thinkers prepared to collaborate across disciplines and sectors to proactively protect the health of human and animal populations and the environment in which they live.
-The Sustainable Development Goals (SDGs) developed by the United Nations were created to help communities identify health priorities, and set obtainable strategies to meet the goals.
-Ecuador is an ideal location to incorporate historical and cultural contexts with an understanding of how the SDGs will help improve health for all.
+The future health of our world requires a generation of creative, motivated, strategic, and expansive thinkers prepared to collaborate across disciplines and sectors to proactively protect the health of humans and the environment in which they live.
+The Sustainable Development Goals (SDGs) developed by the United Nations were created to help communities identify health priorities, and set strategies to meet the goals.
 Ecuador is home to an amazing array of cultural, biological, and geographic diversity.
+It is an ideal location to use historical and cultural contexts to examine how the SDGs will help improve health for all.

 Course Description

-During the first half of the spring semester at the University of Minnesota, you will learn about the challenges and opportunities of addressing the United Nations Sustainable Development Goals in Ecuador while comparing and contrasting with the US and/or Minnesota, and gain a basic understanding of the health system in both countries.
+During the first half of the spring semester at the University of Minnesota, you will gain an understanding of the health systems in Ecuador, the US, and Minnesota, and learn about the challenges and opportunities of addressing the United Nations Sustainable Development Goals in Ecuador compared to the US and/or Minnesota.

-You will work in teams that focus on a perspective of a Sustainable Development Goal throughout the semester.
-You will also learn very basic Spanish words and phrases in preparation for time in Ecuador.
-Through taking and learning about the Intercultural Development Inventory, as well as cultural development and reflection activities including Observe, Describe, Interpret, and Evaluate (ODIE), you will learn more about your own cultures while preparing to openly experience cultures in Ecuador.
+You will work in teams that focus on a Sustainable Development Goal throughout the semester.
+In preparation for the time in Ecuador, you will also learn very basic Spanish words and phrases.
+Through talking and learning about the Intercultural Development Inventory, as well as cultural development and reflection activities including Observe, Describe, Interpret, and Evaluate (ODIE), you will learn more about your own cultures while preparing to openly experience cultures in Ecuador.

 Program Model